New Post-Docs

 Upon Your arrival at the University of Toronto

-Your salary will be deposited to your bank account on the 28th of each month, or the last working day before the 28th.
+Your salary will be deposited in your bank account on the 28th of each month, or the last working day before the 28th.
 To receive your monthly salary, you should provide the following to your Business Officer (and/or Financial Officer):

 - Social Insurance Number (SIN)